rhannink/M5Stack-HA-Alarm-panel/README.md

       {0x12,0x22,0x33,0x45},
       {0x13,0x22,0x33,0x46},
      };
+You can read UID from your RFID tokens by connecting a serial consiole from the Arduino IDE.
+Whenever you present a RFID token, the UID is logged in the serial console.

 If yo addiotionally wat to use readable names for the cards, define these in:

     //Array with accompanying user names